SKrotkih/SimpleOrganizer/README.md

 - sharing via UIActivityViewController
 - UIDocument.
 Enter and Edit files in the Documents folder.
 - Document Picker - access to files on remote storage like iCloud, DropBox and etc with download to local Documents folder.
+- extension and widjet
+- all database function are in DataBaseKit.framework.

 Used design patterns:
 - abstract method;